-CEDAR: An AHRC Network (2015-2017): Since 2014, I have brought together and begun to coordinate a 14 country European network of audience researchers who are interested in mapping emerging themes in audience research as it stands today and in conducting a foresight exercise on the future priorities for the field.
-In early 2015 this network was funded by the Arts and Humanities Research Council, UK for a period of two years.
+CEDAR: An AHRC Network (2015-2017): Funded by the Arts and Humanities Research Council, since 2014, I have brought together and begun to coordinate a 14 country European network of audience researchers who are interested in mapping emerging themes in audience studies as it stands today in a transforming mediascape and in conducting a foresight exercise on the future priorities for the field.
 CEDAR's work is simultaneously geared towards theoretical enrichment of the field of audience studies and towards outlining constructive and critical ways for audience researchers to speak to those on other fields and disciplines and to stakeholders involved with audiences, outside of academia.
 The first phase of the network's research has now been published (May, 2016) - to view please click here.
 In its second phase this network is conducting a foresight exercise comprising of trend mapping, stakeholder consultations and scenario development for the future of audiences in 2030.

-Birth Stories: A British Academy funded project (2016-2018): This project investigates immigrant and non-immigrant women’s experiences of childbirth in the UK, focusing on the role of the media in shaping fears, anxieties and expectations and the emotional implications of traumatic and ‘ideal’ births.
+Birth Stories: A British Academy funded project (2016-2018): Here is an opinion piece summarising 5 reasons that make this project important.
+This project investigates immigrant and non-immigrant women’s experiences of childbirth in the UK, focusing on the role of the media in shaping fears, anxieties and expectations and the emotional implications of traumatic and ‘ideal’ births.
 The project engages with media, migration and the sociology of childbirth and investigates the cultural shaping and mediation of birth experiences.

 Provocative Screens (2014-2017) With Anne Graefer, funded by the College of Social Sciences and the Department of Media and Communications, I am working on a new project that looks at people's responses to themes and content in television that they find offensive.
 Informed by the findings of my joint review of the literature with Sonia Livingstone, for the BBC, in 2009,my initial inquiry into the topic examined the ethical choices, emotional engagement and potentially emancipatory interpretations, if any, of 'offensive' themes in British television , involving in-depth face-to-face research with 20 adult viewers in the Midlands and Greater London.
 Taking this forward now with Anne Graefer, we are embarking on a cross-cultural study involving Germany and the UK, using a variety of methods to explore, affect, emotion and morality in public interpretations of controversial television.
 This work will be published by Palgrave (Pivot) in 2017.